MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/data-entities/dual-write-prospect-to-cash.md

 - The **Sales order status** value will remain **Active** to help ensure that changes from Supply Chain Management can flow to the sales order in Sales.
 To control this behavior, set the default **Statecode \[Status\]** value to **Active**.

 > [!NOTE]
-> The status integration of sales orders differ based on whether you use the *CDS Sales order headers* (*salesorders*) entity or the  *Dynamics 365 Sales order headers* (*salesorders*) entity.
+> The status integration of sales orders differs, depending on whether you use the *CDS Sales order headers* (*salesorders*) entity or the *Dynamics 365 Sales order headers* (*salesorders*) entity.
 For more information about the differences, see [Set up the mapping for sales order status columns](../../dev-itpro/data-entities/dual-write/sales-status-map.md).

 ## Invoices